 Netflix Is Developing a Live-Action ‘Legend of Zelda’ Series

-In September 2014 Netflix acquired the worldwide streaming rights to "Gotham."
-The Warner Bros.-produced show will air on Fox.
+In Sept.
+2014 Netflix acquired the worldwide streaming rights to "Gotham."
+The Warner Bros.-produced show airs on Fox.
 It is an "origin story" of Batman / Bruce Wayne as a child in Gotham City.
 Similar deals are usually done country-by-country, but Netflix can stream the show worldwide.

 The movie-going experience is evolving quickly and profoundly, and Netflix is unquestionably at the forefront of that movement.